LightTransfer: Your Long-Context LLM is Secretly a Hybrid Model with Effortless Adaptation: Settings.

 \section{Settings.}

 We adopt a generative format where answers are produced using greedy decoding for all tasks.
-All the experiments are conducted using NVIDIA A100.
+All the experiments are conducted using NVIDIA A100 using PyTorch and HuggingFace Transformers replaced with \texttt{flash\_attention\_with\_kvcache} to accelerate.
+All model weights, activations, and KV caches use BF16 precision, with no quantization applied.
 We set the sink token num $w_\text{sink}=4$ and the window size $w_\text{recent}=1020$.